ThePenguinsGit/ihatemy.live/content/docs/getting-started/index.md

 ::card
 ## You want to report a bug?
 If you find a bug, please report it on our Discord to `@Staff`
-We'll take a look asap
+We'll take a look asap!
 ::

 ::card